-More detailed assessments of supply adequacy are then simulated in more granular time-sequential models, the results of which are used to refine the capacity reserve levels and firm contribution factors used in the capacity outlook models.
+More detailed assessments of supply adequacy are then simulated in future modelling stages with the more granular time-sequential models, the results of which are used to refine the capacity reserve levels and firm contribution factors used in the capacity outlook models.
 Through the iterative process previously presented in Figure 3 in Section 2.2, the capacity outlook models ensure that sufficient firm capacity (including those imported from neighbouring regions) is installed and maintained within each region to meet the reliability standard.

-AEMO may implement a firm capacity constraint defined not on peak demand but on winter and low VRE conditions if reliability issues during those periods are found in the time-sequential modelling, adjusting the level of the constraint to resolve any identified reliability issues as needed based on these more granular modelling outcomes.
+AEMO may implement a firm capacity constraint defined not on peak demand but on winter and low VRE conditions if reliability issues during those periods are found in the time-sequential modelling.
+AEMO will test this approach to ascertain how it impacts builds due to firm capacity requirements that account to a greater degree for low VRE conditions.

-If the time-sequential models show the reliability standard is being exceeded, then the reserve levels are increased.
+If the time-sequential models (which continue to assess reliability on a purely regional basis) show the reliability standard is being exceeded, then the reserve levels are increased.
 If the time-sequential modelling shows that capacity was added to the system as a result of the firm capacity requirements and a region is comfortably below the reliability standard, the reserve levels are reduced.